Fall Injury Attorneys in Chicago

 A harsh fall can result in some serious injuries that could last a lifetime.
 No matter what the setting or circumstances surrounding your fall, we are all vulnerable to suffering injuries from a severe fall.
 When you suffer from fall injuries due to someone else’s negligence, you can pursue a legal claim against them in order to be compensated for your damages and injuries.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a fall, contact our office today for a free consultation.

 Types of Fall Injuries